■ Physician-team:

 It is not always possible or feasible for learners to interview a clinician.
 An alternative could be to have learners form small groups to discuss the content areas themselves and return as a large group to debrief using the trigger questions.

-CanMEDS: Medical Expert, Collaborator, Professional
+CanMEDS: Medical Expert,

-DISCLAIMER: The information contained in this learning material is for general educational purposes only and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
-The use of CMPA learning resources is subject to the foregoing as well as the CMPA's Terms of Use.
+DISCLAIMER: This content is for general informational purposes and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
+Your use of CMPA learning resources is subject to the foregoing as well as CMPA's Terms of Use.